dwaggenspack/SUSPECT-Power/readme.md

 ### G. Conclusion
 Provide a brief (one or two paragraphs) statement to conclude the proposal.
 This will likely be restating what you said in the introduction, but also (re)consider the format we used in the first assignment (a topic with a motivating question).
-As I mentioned before, this map represents a geographic distribution of power plants accross the United States.
+As I mentioned before, this map represents a geographic distribution of power plants across the United States.
 I was able to test it with multiple users who all had positive reaction.
 Most had the reaction I was going for, they looked up their house address and those of friends, and started a discussion about how close some of these plants were and that they "had no idea" that there were so many nearby.